NICOLE NICHOLS – Co-owner, Director

-Nicole is an Advanced Certified Jivamukti Yoga teacher at the 800-hour level, and served as a teacher and mentor at the Jivamukti Yoga School in Manhattan for 11 years.
-She completed a 6-year course of studies in Tibetan Buddhism in 2012.
+An advanced Certified Jivamukti Yoga teacher at the 800-hour level, Nicole served as a teacher and mentor at the Jivamukti Yoga School in Manhattan for 11 years.
+Additionally she completed a 6-year course of studies in Tibetan Buddhism in 2012.

 Featured in Vogue, the LA Times, The Huffington Post and The Wall Street Journal, Nicole is proud to serve as an Ambassador to the Durham, NC lululemon athletica store.
 Her classes incorporate meditation, mantra, breath and alignment awareness, choreographic sequencing and hands-on assists, with a modern spirited take on ancient yogic philosophy.